 Inverted Pyramid Layout

 The inverted pyramid is a proven layout structure for digital content, like email newsletters.
-It puts the most important information first, followed by supporting details and a strong CTA.
+It puts the most important information first, leverages storytelling in email marketing, and is followed by everything else like supporting details and persuasive email CTAs.

 Hook your readers immediately with a compelling headline or key message.
 This helps them grasp the essence of your email even if they don’t scroll.
 Follow with details and end with a clear, action-driven CTA.